 Legal Action Center: Substance Use

-The Legal Action Center has an Addiction and Substance Use Project that is designed to encourage prevention and treatment.
+The Legal Action Center has an Addiction and Substance Use Project that is designed to encourage prevention and treatment of substance use disorders.
 The Center also works to combat discrimination through legal services.
 The site also provides information on policy advocacy, technical assistance for providers, trainings, and other resources.

 Organization: Legal Action Center